Michaelvll/MipsSimulator/README.md

 4. In MA stage according to the value of r[4] the machine will load data from the RAM or do other corresponding behaviors
 5. In WB stage according to the value of r[4] the machine will write back r[1] to the register at the position of r[0] represents or do other things.

+### Two-level adaptive predictor
+The correctness of the predictor is in the appendix

 ## Some important lists
 ### <b name="meaning_of_r4">The meaning of r[4]</b>
 * r[4] == 0 (Don't Jump): Do nothing in the last two stages